nipkownix/re4_tweaks/README.md

  * **RaiseInventoryAlloc** - Allocate more memory for the inventory screen, preventing crashes with high-poly models inside ss_pzzl.dat.

+ * **ModExpansion** - Enables patches/hooks for expanded modding capabilities, such as allowing enemy speed & scale to be defined when spawning.
+(See https://github.com/nipkownix/re4_tweaks/wiki/Modding-Enhancements#mod-expansion for more info)

+* **Command-line params support** - See https://github.com/nipkownix/re4_tweaks/wiki/Modding-Enhancements#command-line-parameters for more info

+* **(Optional) Trainer section** - Allows you to modify various aspects of the game during gameplay.

 ### Installation

-Extract dinput8.dll and dinput8.ini to "Steam\steamapps\common\Resident Evil 4\Bin32".
+Extract the "re4_tweaks" folder, dinput8.dll and dinput8.ini to "Steam\steamapps\common\Resident Evil 4\Bin32".
 Options can be configured either by manually editing dinput8.ini, or by pressing F1 to bring up the [in-game configuration menu](https://raw.githubusercontent.com/nipkownix/nipkownix.github.io/master/assets/img/RE4T/cfgMenu.png).

 **Linux** users need to add **WINEDLLOVERRIDES="dinput8=n,b" %command%** into Resident Evil 4’s Steam's launch options.